gao7yuan/BadminTime/README.md

 # FDU Project: BadminTime
+## Final Project for CS5610 Web Development in Northeastern University

 - BadminTime: Enjoy badminton at the right place and right time with the right people at BADMINTIME!
 - This application is deployed on Heroku: link [here](https://badmintime.herokuapp.com/).